gkemlin/analytic_potentials/README.md

 to install the required dependencies.

 ## Linear case with V only analytic on a finite band
-To generate the plots from Section 3.4.2 of the paper, just run within the Julia
+To generate the plots from Section 3.4.2 - Figure 1 of the paper, just run within the Julia
 shell:
 ```
 include("linear_egval.jl")